 About Plausible Analytics

-Plausible Analytics is an open-source project dedicated to making web analytics more privacy-friendly.
+Plausible Analytics is an open source project dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.

 Independent, self-funded and sustainable by the subscription fees our users pay us

 We run a sustainable open source project funded solely by the fees that our subscribers pay us.
 Revenue from subscriptions is used to pay our rent, further develop Plausible and allow us to commit to Plausible and open source full time.
-It also enables us to give back 5% of our gross revenue to the environmental causes and open source projects that we rely on.

 We are not interested in raising funds or taking investment.
 Not from individuals, not from institutions and not from venture capitalists.
 Our business model has nothing to do with collecting and analyzing huge amounts of personal information from web users and using these behavioral insights to sell advertisements.